rpajanssen/java-triangle/exception-handling/before/README.md

 It is bad practice to throw Exception or RuntimeException in your code.
-It really makes it hard to understand what went wrong and how to handle the exception if you use an programming API that only returns these abstract exceptions.
+It really makes it hard to understand what went wrong and how to handle the exception if you use an programming API that only returns these generic exceptions.

 Another example is given in the DBPersonDAO in the method: _findById(long id)_.